-There are several modes of transport available in the Philippines, making getting around the country easy and convenient.
-Expats can either drive themselves around in a private car or use one of the many public transport options.
+Getting around the Philippines is easy and convenient, thanks to the several modes of transport available in the country.
+Expats can drive around in a private car, hire a driver, or use one of the many public transport options.

 Driving in the Philippines